datalad-handbook/book/docs/basics/101-115-symlinks.rst

 --------------

-So far, we mastered quite a number of challenges: Creating and populating a dataset with large and small files, modifying content and saving the changes to history, cloning datasets, even as subdatasets within datasets, recording the impact of commands on a dataset with the run and re-run commands, and capturing plenty of :term:`provenance` on the way.
+So far, we mastered quite a number of challenges: Creating and populating a dataset with large and small files, modifying content and saving the changes to history, installing datasets, even as subdatasets within datasets, recording the impact of commands on a dataset with the run and re-run commands, and capturing plenty of :term:`provenance` on the way.